Zulu people

 Zulu people (/'zuːluː/; amaZulu) are a native people of Southern Africa of the Nguni.
 The Zulu people are the largest ethnic group and nation in South Africa, living mainly in the province of KwaZulu-Natal.

 They originated from Nguni communities who took part in the Bantu migrations over millennia.
 As the clans integrated, the rulership of Shaka brought success to the Zulu nation due to his improved military tactics and organization.

 Zulus take pride in their ceremonies such as the Umhlanga, or Reed Dance, and their various forms of beadwork.

 The art and skill of beadwork take part in the identification of Zulu people and act as a form of communication and dedication to the nation and specific traditions.
 Today, the Zulu people are predominantly Christian, but have created a syncretic religion that is combined with the Zulu's prior belief systems.

-History of the people of Zulu
+History of the Zulu people

 Origins

 The Zulu were originally a minor clan in what is today Northern KwaZulu-Natal, founded c.
 1574 by Zulu kaMalandela.
 In the Nguni languages, iZulu means heaven or weather.
 At that time, the area was occupied by many large Nguni communities and clans (also called the isizwe people or nation, or called isibongo, referring to their clan or family name).
 Nguni communities had migrated down Africa's east coast over millennia, as part of the Bantu migrations.
 As the nation began to develop, the rulership of Shaka (about 250 years after it was founded) brought the clans together to build a cohesive identity for the Zulu.